bitcoin-computer/fungible-token/README.md

 npm run start
 ````

-To log into the chat you need a BIP39 seed phrase, for exmple from [here](http://bsv-account-generator.herokuapp.com/).
+To log into the chat you need a BIP39 seed phrase, for exmple from the [Bitcoin SV Account Generator](http://bsv-account-generator.herokuapp.com/) built by [@DevelopingZack](https://twitter.com/developingzack).
 You then need to fund the wallet using a [Bitcoin SV faucet](https://faucet.bitcoincloud.net/)

 For more information see the [Bitcoin Computer Docs](https://docs.bitcoincomputer.io/getting-started/run-in-a-browser) or ask in the [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg).